Hotmoka/hotmoka/tutorial/Takamaka.md

 and can be used later to invoke methods on the object or to pass the object as a parameter of methods or constructors: when that will occur, the object will be deserialized from its updates in blockchain and recreated in RAM.
+All this is automatic: programmers do not need to care about that.

 ## A Transaction that Invokes a Method <a name="method-transaction"></a>